IBT-FMI/COSplay/documentation/pyboard.rst

 ==============

 The pyboard can also be used without COSplay on the host computer.
-To enter this use case press the 'USR' button on the board, when the green, orange and blue LED light up simultaneously after the board started.
+To enter this use case press the 'USR' button on the board, when the green, orange, and blue LEDs light up simultaneously after the board started.

 To load sequences onto the pyboard you need to enter the copy mode.
-Double click the 'USR' button, when the green, orange and blue LED light up simultaneously after the board started.
+Double click the 'USR' button, when the green, orange, and blue LEDs light up simultaneously after the board started.
 The board should now present itself to the computer as a mass storage device, and the blue LED should light up.
-Copy the sequence files into the ``sequence_library`` folder on the board/SD.
+Copy the sequence files into the ``sequence_library`` folder on the board or SD card.

 *NOTE:* Do not forget to safely remove or unmount the board before restarting or disconnecting it --- unlike a normal memory stick, you are using this device as part of a timed scientific experiment, which may be delayed or inevitably compromised by corrupted memory.